Oblivion1500/Bitcraft-Companion/README.md

 ## Support & Donations

 If you find this app helpful and want to support development, donations are welcome!
-Add your preferred donation link here (e.g., PayPal, Ko-fi, Buy Me a Coffee).
+Donate ETH here: 0xe9046ff51e3639a98ee18c49b4ad63c8434d97f0

 ---